eriklimakc/uno/doc/articles/getting-started-tutorial-3.md

 - Create a new Project with Uno Platform
 - Use MVU-x and CSharp for Markup

-The tutorial walks you through creating a cross platform application with Uno Platform - a Simple Calculator app - which enables you to see a single Issue entry.
+The tutorial walks you through creating a cross platform application with Uno Platform - a Simple Calculator app.

 <div class="NOTE alert alert-info">
 <h5>Before you start the tutorial</h5>